XR Offloading Across Multiple Time Scales: The Roles of Power, Temperature, and Energy: Introduction

 \section{Introduction}

-Extended Reality (XR), encompassing virtual reality (VR) and augmented reality (AR), is among the most promising yet demanding applications for next-generation networks, including 6G-and-beyond~\cite{wearable2023,top2024}.
+Extended Reality (XR) is among the most promising yet demanding applications for next-generation networks, including 6G-and-beyond.
 A key challenge lies in the conflict between the high computational demands of XR services -- which entail~\cite{ericsson2021xr} such complex tasks as rendering complex virtual environments, processing sensor data, and generating personalized content -- and the strict constraints imposed by the compact form factor of wearable devices.
 Notably, wearables inherently have limited processing power, constrained battery life, and are susceptible to overheating during intensive on-device computation.
-Thermal concerns are particularly critical due to the close physical contact between the device and the user's skin: excessive heating not only leads to user discomfort and degraded quality-of-experience but can also cause low-temperature burns.
+Thermal concerns are particularly critical due to the close physical contact between the device and the user's skin: excessive heating leads to discomfort and degraded experience while risking low-temperature burns.

 Edge offloading, as exemplified in Fig.~\ref{fig:main}, has long been identified as an effective strategy to mitigate the limitations of XR wearables.
 By offloading part of the computational workload to an edge server, typically accessed via a cellular base station (eNB in~5G, gNB in~6G), wearables can achieve enhanced performance and reduced local power consumption.
-This approach has been explored in~\cite{sampath2024enabling} for 5G~networks and in~\cite{cai2024mobility} for 6G, considering factors such as user mobility and dynamic network conditions.
-Similarly, the interplay between user behavior, content dynamics, and network resources in edge-aided XR services has been explored in~\cite{chukhno2022interplay,chukhno2023user}.
+This approach has been explored in~\cite{sampath2024enabling} for 5G~networks and in~\cite{cai2024mobility} for 6G, considering user mobility and dynamic network conditions.
+Similarly, the interplay between content dynamics and network resources in edge-aided XR services has been explored in~\cite{chukhno2022interplay,chukhno2023user}.
 However, offloading is not without drawbacks, since it introduces additional network-related challenges (e.g., signal blockage), increases dependence on edge infrastructure, and incurs communication and computation costs.
-These trade-offs between local computation and edge offloading have been acknowledged in real-world implementations, with companies like Ericsson proposing several offloading {\em levels}~\cite{ericsson2023xr}, and Qualcomm leveraging edge resources to augment the capabilities of its wearables~\cite{qualcomm2025}.
+These trade-offs between local computation and edge offloading have been acknowledged, with Ericsson proposing several offloading {\em levels}~\cite{ericsson2023xr}, and Qualcomm leveraging edge resources to augment wearables' capabilities~\cite{qualcomm2025}.